DataDock/datadock/BUILDING.md

 ## Dev

+- run `npm install` in `src/DataDock.ImportUI`

 - Fill out local config in `/src/DataDock.Web/appsettings.development.json` (create if none exists, this file is excluded from git)

 If developing using Visual Studio Code, add these tasks to your `tasks.json`: